 Water may be discolored due to high usage, hydrant flushing, or water main breaks.
 Bad taste or odors in the water might be caused by algae problems from water purchased from Chicago, warmer water in the summer, leaving a garden hose on at the house valve, water not running during vacations, or not changing the water filter per the manufacturer's recommendations, or after a long vacation.

-The City of Park Ridge is required by law to provide the following annual water report and inform our customers on the quality of our drinking water.
+The City of Park Ridge is required by law to provide an annual water report and inform our customers on the quality of our drinking water.
 The City purchases all of its drinking water from the City of Chicago.
-For more information, *LINK* Click here for the City's current Water Quality Report.
 If you have questions pertaining to this report, please call 847-318-5251.

 Cross Connection Control